lwjglgamedev/lwjglbook-bookcontents-leg/chapter4/chapter4.md

 Now that we have our shaders created, how do we use them?
 This is the sequence of steps we need to follow:
 1. Create a OpenGL Program
 2. Load the vertex and shader code files.
-3. For each shader, create a new shader program and specify its type (vertex, shader).
+3. For each shader, create a new shader program and specify its type (vertex, fragment).
 4. Compile the shader.
 5. Attach the shader to the program.
 6. Link the program.